hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 <img src="../img/PCA_scrnaseq_3.png" width="600">
 </p>

-> *Note:* For datasets with a larger number of cells, only the PC1 and PC2 scores for each cell are usually plotted, or used for visualization.
+> *NOTE:* For datasets with a larger number of cells, only the PC1 and PC2 scores for each cell are usually plotted, or used for visualization.
 Since these PCs explain the most variation in the dataset, the expectation is that the cells that are more similar to each other will cluster together with PC1 and PC2.

 ### Using PCA to evaluate the effects of cell cycle